whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Ipsy-Subscription-Box-February-2016-Spoilers-News.md

 <br>

-<p>You can get early access to your Glam Bag if you share on social media, so I did and here are the items I will be getting:</p>
+<p>You can get early access to your Glam Bag if you share on social media, so I did and here are the items I'll be receiving this month:</p>

 <br>